Xentrk/x3mRouting/README.md

 The **x3mRouing.sh** script provides the ability to

   * Create and selectively create and route IPSET lists to the WAN or VPN Client interfaces.
-  * Route all VPN Server traffic to one of the VPN Clients.
+  * Route VPN Server traffic to one of the VPN Clients.
   * Selectively route VPN Server traffic to an existing LAN routing rule for an IPSET list.

 #### 4. getdomainnames.sh Script